 “Suit yourself.”
 Granny glooped some into a large glass, added a generous measure of something from a bottle in the freezer, and went into the living room.
 A moment later Rachel heard someone on the TV start shouting about moving booties.

-Rachel shook her head and went back to the fiddly job of wrapping a round tin.
+Rachel shook her head and went back to the fiddly job of wrapping an octagonal tin.

 There was a pot-bellied stove belching out heat in the corner, and her gramps took a blackened kettle off it, filled a mug, added a few spoons of hot chocolate and some milk, handed it to her, then sat down in his chair again.
 She wrapped both hands around it and savoured the warmth.
 Gramps picked his tablet up and tapped it.
 The dogs snored, and the rain splattered petulantly against the windows.